actions-marketplace-validations/Syndelis_cpp-linter-cached-action/README.md

   - Set this option to true to skip installing dependencies.
 This allows you to use other actions for that purpose, so that you can take advantage of GitHub Actions Cache.
 - Default: false.

+Observation: check [Cache APT Packages](https://github.com/marketplace/actions/cache-apt-packages) if you want to cache the Ubuntu system dependencies.

 #### `style`

 - **Description**: The style rules to use.